 If the 1-year rate today is at 1%, and the 2-year rate is 2%, then the one-year rate after one year (1yr forward rate) is around 3% [1.02^2/1.01^1].

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 #2 – Market Segmentation Theory

-There is no relationship between short term, medium-term and long-term interest rates.
+There is no relationship between short-term, medium-term, and long-term interest rates.
 The interest rate at a particular segment is determined by demand and supply in the bond market of that segment.
-Under the theory, a major investment such as large pension fund invests in a bond of a certain maturity and does not readily switch from one maturity to another.
+Under the theory, a major investment such as a large pension fund invests in a bond of a certain maturity and does not readily switch from one maturity to another.

 #3 – Liquidity Preference Theory